maggieblanton/computer-architecture/README.md

   6. Run stackSim: ./stackSim
   7. Run accumSim: ./accumSim

+ To view output, open stackOutput.txt and accumOutput.txt after running the simulators.
+Output is also printed in the terminal.

  Problems during development:

   Compiling with 'g++ stackSim.cop' or 'g++ accumSim.cpp' results in a "'to-string' is not a member of 'std' error.